Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Boris Peaker -- Cowen and Company -- Analyst

 Gotcha.
-And my second question in terms of the dose escalation.
-I mean, your plan has seven cohorts right now kind of estimated or I guess per protocol.
-I'm just curious, at some point if you get to the seventh cohort and the drug is still tolerated, is there thoughts of going higher or how do you kind of think about the highest dose level, or testing a dose range, considering you have an agonist versus most of the time where you used to thinking of antagonist.
+And my second question, in terms of the dose-escalation, I mean, your plan has seven cohorts right now kind of estimated or, I guess, per protocol.
+I'm just curious, at some point, if you get to the seventh cohort and the drug is still tolerated, is there thoughts of going higher?
+Or how do you kind of think about the highest dose level or testing and dose range, considering you have an agonist versus most of the time we're used to thinking of antagonist?

 Boris Peaker -- Cowen and Company -- Analyst